ProcursusTeam/procursus-wiki/docs/Makefile-functions.md

 ## `SIGN`

 This function recursively signs Mach-O libraries and binaries with `ldid` or `codesign`.
 The table below showcase the required parameters of the function

 | Index | Description |
 |-------|-------------|
 | 1 | Name of the project with binaries; always in `build_dist` |
 | 2 | File name that includes specific entitlements for binaries |

 The second argument can be any string, as long as the entitlements are within `build_misc/entitlements`.

 #### Example

     $(call SIGN,nano,general.xml)

-The example above looks for binaries within `build_dist/nano` and signs them with entitlements specified in `build_misc/entitlements/general.xml`, which is often used to apply general entitlements to binaries and Mach-O libraries.
+The example above looks for binaries within `build_dist/nano` and signs them with entitlements specified in `build_misc/entitlements/general xml`, which is often used to apply general entitlements to binaries and Mach-O libraries.

 ## `PACK`

 This functions creates a Debian package with `dpkg` or `dm.pl` for a given project.
 The table below showcases all parameters required for the function to work

 | Index | Description |
 |-------|-------------|
 | 1 | Folder name where a control file might reside in for the project |
 | 2 | Version variable that is in the control file that will be replaced |

 The function looks for package files in `build_dist`, and puts them accordingly, while also changing the package's control file, where specific variables are replaced, such as the maintainer of the package, and the version number

 #### Example